top of page

 How toxic are these chemicals

-Chemical toxicity is measured using "LD50" data.
+Chemical toxicity is measured using "LD50" (or LC50) data.
 LD50 is the amount of a chemical required to be lethal to 50% of the test population, also known as the "median lethal dose".
 It is often expressed in milligrams per kilogram of body weight (mg/kg).
 Lower values for LD50 indicate higher toxicity of a substance.
 LD50 values vary for different species; some species are more sensitive to a substance than others.

 Generally, poisons are selected to target specific species while having lower toxicity for non-target species.
 However, it is important to remember at all times that many seemingly harmless substances can be harmful if the dose received is sufficient.
 Even pure water has an LD50 rating!